JessieArr/dancers-code-blog/_posts/2020/2020-12-15-new-blog-who-dis.md

 ---
-title: "New Blog Who Dis"
+title: "New Blog Who Dis??"
 author: Shawn
 date: "2020-12-15"
 categories: ["Blog"]
 tags: ["Blog"]
 ---

-# New Blog Who Dis?

 You may notice I've completely overhauled the blog lately.
 Over the years this blog has been hosted 4 different places, and I'm hopeful this will be my last migration.